OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-auto-recording/csharp/README.md

 6. Modify the `/appsettings.json` and fill in the following details:
    - `{{BaseUrlNgrok}}` - With base Url domain.
 E.g. if you are using ngrok it would be 1234.ngrok-free.app and if you are using dev tunnels then your domain will be 12345.devtunnels.ms.
+   > Make sure to manually update `{{BaseUrlNgrok}}` with the ngrok or dev-tunnel URL.
+Otherwise, notifications will not function correctly.

 ## Run the app (Using Teams Toolkit for Visual Studio)